ganeti/ganeti/doc/move-instance.rst

   Number of instance moves to run in parallel.
 ``--verbose``/``--debug``
   Increase output verbosity.
+``--keep-source-instance``
+  Do not delete the instance on the source cluster after successful migration.
+Please be aware, that the instance will end up running on both clusters, if it was running before the migration was started.

 The exit value of the tool is zero if and only if all instance moves were successful.